yduf/yduf.github.io/about.md

 ---

 Hello!
-You have found my recreative site, where I track funny things, ideas and some of my projects.
+You have found my recreative site, where I track funny things, ideas and some of my personnal projects.

 There probably nothing of interests here, except for me of course.
 This is not even a blog.
 It begins as way to move my bookmarks from my browser to a shared place that can access from anywhere.
 It also allows me to give deeper on topics, joting notes around.